vcflib/bio-vcf/README.md

 Different values may show different core use on a machine.

+### Tmpdir contains (old) bio-vcf directories

+Multi-threaded bio-vcf writes into a temporary directory during processing.
+When a process gets interrupted for some reason the temporary directory may remain.

 ## Project home page

 Information on the source tree, documentation, examples, issues and